September 2022

 In the past decade, Lisbon has undergone something of a renaissance.
 The city has been revitalised, with new infrastructure, restaurants, cafes and bars popping up all over the place.
 This has made it an increasingly popular tourist destination, which in turn has had a positive effect on the property market.

 Prices have been rising steadily for the past few years and are expected to continue.
-This makes Lisbon an excellent choice for investors looking to capitalise on the city’s increasing popularity.
+Furthermore, the impressive tourism numbers and rise in short-term rental platforms makes Lisbon an excellent choice for investors looking to capitalise on the city’s increasing popularity.

 If you are new to the short-term rental market, a range of tools are available to help you calculate the daily rental rate of your property.